OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-91-en.md

 This is the 91st issue of the biweekly report.

 In terms of XiangShan development, the frontend has implemented some new performance features in V3, while fixing multiple performance bugs caused by BPU refactoring~~hoping that the performance can reach the pre-refactoring level (x2) by the next biweekly report~~.
-The backend is advancing the design of the new vector unit in V3, while fixing some legacy bugs in V2.
+The backend is advancing the design of the new vector unit in V3 while fixing some bugs in V2, and also working on the timing optimization.
 The MemBlock has added the berti prefetcher, while continuing to promote code refactoring in various modules and fixing some V2 functional bugs.

 <!-- more -->